Helping Ease Pressure Sores

 Friction: occurs when the skin rubs against clothing or bedding.
 It can make fragile skin more vulnerable to injury.

-Shear: occurs when two surfaces move in the opposite direction; shearing and friction can occur when a person is slid across bed sheets.
-When the head of the bed is raised more than 30 degrees, shearing forces are increased over the lower back and tailbone.
+Shear: occurs when two surfaces move in the opposite direction; shearing and friction can occur when a person is moved across bed sheets.

-Moisture & Heat: wetness from sweat, urine or feces along with a rise in temperature has been clinically demonstrated to contribute to skin damage.
+Moisture and Heat: dampness from sweat or urine along with a rise in temperature has been clinically demonstrated to contribute to skin damage.